aaa3334/blog-poster/readme.md

 3) Saves the blog post to the database (here supabase is used)

 Phase 2: (website-display)
-A) In Supabase, we setup a trigger which will run the function on schedule (CRON)
+1) In Supabase, we setup a trigger which will run the function on schedule (CRON)
-B) The database is then automatically updated with the new blog post
+2) The database is then automatically updated with the new blog post
-C) Nextjs is used to fetch the new blog post from the database and display it on the website
+3) Nextjs is used to fetch the new blog post from the database and display it on the website

 ## Techstack